bbalegere/Spark-EmailDump-Analyser/README.md

     `hdfs dfs -copyFromLocal /home/bharat/sparkemaildmp/EmailContent.csv /user/bharat/podesta/`

     `hdfs dfs -copyFromLocal /home/bharat/sparkemaildmp/Edges.csv /user/bharat/podesta/`
-1. Run the NLP LDA analysis code by passing in the location of the EmailContent.csv on Hadoop and the number of topics to generate
+1. Run the NLP LDA analysis code by passing in the location of the EmailContent.csv on Hadoop and the number of topics to generate.
+You will have to edit the code change the location of the nltk data.
+In this its `nltk.data.path.append("/home/bharat/nltk_data/")`

     `spark-submit NLPLDAllocation.py /user/bharat/podesta/EmailContent.csv 20`